 Sealed transparent bag

-Passengers flying to any international destinations out of Kenya will be required to place essential liquids to be carried on board in a re-sealable clear plastic bag with a capacity of not more than one litre.
+Passengers travelling on Kenya Airways will be required to place essential liquids to be carried on board in a re-sealable clear plastic bag with a capacity of not more than one litre.
 Each item containing liquid cannot exceed 100ml in quantity and must fit comfortably inside of the sealed bag.
 When proceeding through airport security checkpoints, the bag must be separated from any other cabin baggage.
 Exempted are liquids required for medical purposes including baby food.

 Duty free purchases

 Any duty free liquid, gel or aerosol products purchased after security checkpoints should be placed in special security bags by the store and customers connecting to further destinations are advised to keep these sealed throughout their journey.

 If these limitations are not adhered to, items will be confiscated by airport security and airlines will unfortunately not be in a position to recover these for customers.

 Travelers are urged to prepare for the new rules in the pre travel stage of their trip and allow extra time at check-in and security check points arriving at least three hours before the flight departure.

 When you check-in, you may be asked some questions about your baggage: